Frequently Asked Questions

 The Portland Japanese Garden evokes the surroundings of an estate in pre-modern Japan.
 It occupies over five acres of wooded land, surrounded by an additional five acres of protected forest.
 Its architectural features—including the Antique Gate, Pavilion, Tea House, Moon Bridge, and Zig Zag Bridge—fit harmoniously into an outdoor garden setting that reveres the basic elements of nature: plants, stones, and water.
 Vistas, landscapes, and winding pathways are leisurely and meditative.
 Five traditional Japanese garden styles seamlessly unfold, from a very formal style into a rustic or natural style.

-Is the Garden run by the City of Portland?
-Do you receive tax dollars to help with operations? +-
+Is the Garden run by the City of Portland? +-

 How many Japanese gardens are there in the United States? +-